Kameshwarsingh/jwt-integration-examples/README.md

 ## JWT Integration example
 Idea of this sample program is to illustrated jwt integration.
+It uses authorization-code grant-type.
+This sample java/maven code is to illustrate jwt integration flow, code must be used only as an example.
-We will use authorization-code grant-type.
-This sample java/maven code is to illustrate JWT flow, this code must be used only as an example.
-Although for illustration purpose this example uses HTTP (and localhost as domain), in real world you must use HTTPS, else token/s will be easily stolen while in transit.
+  Although for illustration purpose this example uses HTTP (localhost as domain), in real world you must use HTTPS, else token will be easily stolen while in transit.

 ## Dependencies
 This example uses Spring-boot to create standalone http web-application and REST Api.